Posted 1 year ago

-Two dedicated Police officers – Paula Hipkiss and Nick Lewis – will work closely with university teams and you’ll likely see them around our Nottingham campuses and student residential areas in the coming weeks.
+Two dedicated Police officers – Paula Hipkiss and Nick Lewis – work closely with our university teams and you’ll likely see them around our Nottingham campuses and student residential areas.

-Following public consultation earlier this year, the Executive Boards of the University of Nottingham, Nottingham Trent University and Nottingham City Council have approved the Student Living Strategy.
-This marks the first time these institutions have made a formal commitment to work proactively together on shared priorities for housing and local services, as well as maximising the benefits that students bring to Nottingham.
+Following public consultation, the Executive Boards of the University of Nottingham, Nottingham Trent University and Nottingham City Council approved the Student Living Strategy.
+This marked the first time these institutions have made a formal commitment to work proactively together on shared priorities for housing and local services, as well as maximising the benefits that students bring to Nottingham.
 The Strategy is receiving both UK and worldwide recognition as a sector leading piece of work and calls for more universities to reproduce.

 “This strategy will offer a new and positive partnership approach to dealing with challenges around ensuring the availability of good quality, appropriate housing for all Nottingham residents, building vibrant, positive communities and ensuring that we are capitalising on the talent and potential of the people who come to study and live in our city”.